 I was so stressed that at one point I:

 - had an ulcer

 - lost my hair and became a regular Rogaine user

-- gained weight from sitting all day, scoffing down pastries during M. meetings, snacking on vending machine junk in the P.M., and frequently stopping by the offices of people I knew would have snacks available
+- gained weight from sitting all day, scoffing down pastries during meetings, snacking on vending machine junk, and frequently stopping by the offices of people I knew would have snacks available

-Freedom came only in glimpses.
-Short bouts.
+Freedom came only in glimpses and short bouts.
 Specifically, during solo elevator rides.
 In those little boxes going up and down, my world opened … because during every ascent, every descent, if I had that elevator to myself I would tap dance!